rocky-bgta/selisegroup-assignment/README.md

 - Java 8 or above
 - MySQL DB
 - Maven
-- Assume 8080 not occupied by some other application
+- Assume 8080 port not occupied by some other application
 - Set MySQL DB username and password to application.yml file
 ## Maven Commands used in the course